MINT Bewegt Nachhaltig

 Our Student Laboratory

-Project management | Administration & Organisation |
+Project management: | Administration & Organisation: |

-Deputy Head of the Department
+Deputy head of the work area

 Project management

-Office Managerin
+Office Manager